PrimitiveSocial/ps-validation/README.md

 ```

 ## Basic Usage Example
 The plugin provides a data property `validator` that creates a new instance of the validator.
-So you can use `this.validator` in your component without having to define it.

 In this simple example, we will demonstrate how to add a validation for `name` property before submitting the data using the method `submitData()`.